Your spouse, friend, parent, or child just came out to you… now what?

 Seeking out therapy is a great place to start getting some of your questions answered and having a safe, non-judgmental place to explore your feelings.

 As a LGBTQIA affirmative therapist, I will help you get to a place so that you can embrace and support your loved one.

-In therapy I will provide a safe, supportive, non-judgmental space for you to process your feelings, thoughts and beliefs (family, cultural, spiritual) around your loved one's gender.
-Together we will help you gain a better understanding of what your loved one is going though and what it means to be transgender.
-You will be able to explore all of your experiences and feelings around your loved one's gender (including all the easy and difficult feelings to discuss).
+In therapy I will provide a safe, supportive, non-judgmental space for you to process your feelings, thoughts and beliefs (family, cultural, spiritual) around your loved one's gender and sexuality.
+Together we will help you gain a better understanding of what your loved one is going though and what it means to have a diverse gender or sexuality.
+You will be able to explore all of your experiences and feelings, including the difficult ones.
 Together we will work to connect you with information and support, and identify a plan on how to move forward while respecting your loved one's experiences.

 You don't have to walk this path alone.
-I encourage you to contact me today with an email or call at 916-547-3997 to start the process of getting accurate information and support to help you understand your child's experiences.
+I encourage you to contact me today with an email or call at 916-547-3997 to start the process of getting accurate information and support to help you understand your loved one's experiences.